sqreen/security-page/docs/markdown-content.md

 Keeping our customers' data protected at all times is our highest priority.
 This security overview provides a high-level overview of the security practices put in place to achieve that objective.
 Have questions or feedback?
 Feel free to reach out to us at [security@codacy.com](mailto:security@codacy.com)

-## Dedicated Security Team

-Our security team is comprised of security experts dedicated to improving the security of our organization.
-Our employees are trained on security incident response and are on call 24/7.

 ## Infrastructure

 ### Cloud infrastructure